 The new survey conducted in High Scool with TA unveiled more details and insights on how to improve the vlog for 16-18 y. o. age group.
 The main findings were about the type of content people were looking for, some of the new findings are below.

 What type of content about Virtual Reality would interest you, if at all?

 The main findings (in this direction): Learning VR, Games, live VR and 360° videos, news

-Dispite the growing amount of proposals from game studios the vlog was “paused” (the content stays same with no iteration to maintain consistency) for the time to finalize reasearch in High School, iterate based on research and feedback, work on a new type of content targeting the new TA (13+) (educational); work on the new website for VR Oxygen, and continue working and experimenting on an actual VR product.
+Dispite the growing amount of proposals from game studios the vlog was “paused” (the content stays same with no iteration to maintain consistency) for the time to finalize research in High School and other participants from TA, iterate based on research and feedback, work on a new type of content targeting the new TA (13+) (educational); work on the new website for VR Oxygen, and continue working and experimenting on an actual VR product.
 The latest episodes are soon to be published.
 Please contact for details.

 Findings: The most productive way to get feedback is to ask right in vlog – people are the most responsive and give feedback to Nina via e-mail.
 Next – on social media (Reddit, sometimes Twitter), as well people are very responsive.
 The Google Forms Surveys pinned in the comments, as well as cards and other in-vlog surveys (YouTube tool) are not successful at the moment.